 If you have been living with diabulimia, then you are well aware of what a devastating impact this disorder can have on your life.
 For many people, the pain and frustration of diabulimia can distort their perceptions and trick them into believing that there is no escape.
 By visiting this website and reading this page, though, you are demonstrating that you have not fallen into this trap.
-By taking the important step of researching how you can get help for this disorder, you are also showing that you possess the two qualities that will play an essential role in your successful recovery: courage and hope.
+By taking the important step of researching how you can get treatment at a quality center for this disorder, you are also showing that you possess the two qualities that will play an essential role in your successful recovery: courage and hope.

-We respect the strength you have shown, we appreciate the efforts that you have already made, and we are honored that you have chosen to learn more about the many ways that Center for Hope of the Sierras may be able to help you with our treatment for diabulimia.
+We respect the strength you have shown, we appreciate the efforts that you have already made, and we are honored that you have chosen to learn more about the many ways that Center for Hope of the Sierras in Nevada may be able to help you with our treatment for diabulimia.

 At Center for Hope, we understand that many people who are struggling with Type 1 diabetes and an eating disorder are unique and creative individuals who have lost the connection with their true inner spirit.
 If you choose to heal with us at our treatment center in Nevada, you will have the opportunity to work with a team of talented and dedicated professionals whose sole focus is to help you overcome the obstacles that have been preventing you from reestablishing this connection with your inner spirit, and living the healthier and happier life that you both desire and deserve.

 If you are still in the process of determining if treatment at a professional center for diabulimia is the right decision, please consider the following: